Theology

 Classic Readings

-There are some classic books below that would be a good starting point for understanding anabaptism.
 Please note that during his lifetime John Howard Yoder came into personal disrepute for sexual abuse charges.
-However, his book, The Politics of Jesus, is still considered a seminal text for its content.
-I have chosen to list it here as an option for you to consider.
+His book, The Politics of Jesus, is still considered a helpful text for the content and reasoning.
+I have chosen to list it here as an option for you to consider but it feels important to note the hypocrisy of his abusive life given they are so contrary to the ideas he presents in his writing.

 Additional Readings